 MOTEL

-There is a good range of motels in Rockhampton, but I think Metro Motel gives you the best value with a convenient location.
+There is a good range of motels in Rockhampton, but I think Metro Motel gives you the best value in a convenient location.

 FAMILY